MarianaAlmeida/lxmls-toolkit/README.md

 **Installation of Modules and Tools**

-* Read instructions in the Day 0 chapter of the LXMLS guide
+* Read instructions in the chapter zero of `https://github.com/LxMLS/lxmls-guide`

-* **NOTE:** You do not need to install the toolkit, just the needed modules.
-You can work from this folder
+* You do **not** need to install the toolkit, just the needed modules.
+You can work from this folder.

+* Guiding jupyter notebooks can be found in `labs/notebooks/` python versions in `labs/scripts/`

 **Solving exercises from previous days**